GisungSim/GisungSim.github.io/index.md

 In line with this vision, my key experiment has involved generating squeezed states of light.
 Starting from scratch, I putted hard efforts to this goal.
 After overcoming many problems, I have recently succeeded! [more detail](/research-experiment/)

 This achievement is now leading to various exciting research subjects:
-- Quantum-enhanced electric field sensing with a Rydberg atom
+- Quantum-enhanced electric field sensing based on a Rydberg atom
 - Quantum-enhanced optical magnetometry
 - Quantum information processing with continuous variables